 Thotalagala Plantation House Hotel – if you’re staying in the Hill Country and want to feel like you’re being transported back to the colonial days of British Ceylon, this is the place to stay.
 Winner of various Condé Nast awards, it’s a beautiful tea planter’s bungalow on the Dambetenne Tea Estate in Haputale.
 The views from the pool and the grounds in general are just outstanding.
 It is family-friendly, although no children under 6.

 Goatfell – former tea plantation bungalow perched high up on a hill near Nuwara Eliya.
 It has been beautifully restored and allows total relaxation, whether on the covered veranda or by the infinity pool overlooking the tea plantations.
 They offer interconnecting rooms for families, or large rooms that can fit extra beds.

 Craig Appin by Jetwing – a small, 4-bedroom colonial bungalow on the slopes of the Dickoya Tea Estate in Nuwara Eliya.
 They have a large family room and beautiful gardens.

-The Plantation Villa Resort in Kalutara, offering yoga, cooking, wonderful pool area, children’s playground and huge grounds with mini waterfalls.
+The Plantation Villa Resort in Kalutara, offering yoga, cooking, a wonderful pool area, a children’s playground and huge grounds with mini waterfalls.

 Tea Hills Bungalow – not entirely a budget option, but one of the best value options in Hatton.
 They have large, family rooms and beautiful views.